 - Cut the lemons and half and juice.
 You need ½ cup of juice.
 Save the remaining juice for the glaze.
 In a small bowl, whisk ½ cup of lemon juice with the yogurt.
 Set aside.1 cup full-fat plain Greek yogurt

 - In a large bowl, using an electric mixer, beat the butter with the sugar mixture at medium-high speed until fluffy, about 2 minutes.
-Add the eggs and beat on medium until incorporated.2 sticks unsalted butter, 2 cups granulated sugar, 4 large eggs, 5 lemons
+Add the eggs and beat on medium until incorporated.5 lemons, 2 cups granulated sugar, 4 large eggs

 - Add ⅓ of the dry ingredients, beat until in incorporated.
 Add ⅓ of the yogurt mix and beat until incorporated.
 Alternate until both are used up.
 Scrape down the sides of the bowl, and give a quick mix to make sure all of the ingredients are well incorporated.